sp5-official/React-Notes-app/README.md

 # 📒 React Notes App

 A modern and lightweight **Notes Management Web Application** built using **React.js**.
-This app allows users to **create, edit, and delete notes seamlessly**, providing a smooth and responsive user experience.
+This app allows users to **create and delete notes seamlessly**, providing a smooth and responsive user experience.

 ## 🚀 Live Demo